osrf/gazebo_tutorials/architecture/tutorial.md

 ### Gazebo Master

-This is essentiall a topic name server.
+This is essentialy a topic name server.
 It provides namelookup, and topic management.
 A single master can handle multiple physics simulations, sensor generators, and GUIs.

 ### Communication Library